-We recommend turning on the other option, "Faster position fix", too.
+We recommend turning on the other option, "High-accuracy positioning", or "Custome settings" with "Faster position fix".
 While calculating the initial position, the device will now use assisting data from the device and from Nokia Here service.
 The latter will cause some data to be received and sent between your device and Nokia Here service, so consider this option with your mobile subscription in mind.
 Some additional cost may incur to you, depending on your contract.

 Select the distance units you prefer at Settings > Apps > Maps.

 2 Viewing maps and finding a location

 In the first view after launching Maps app there is the list of places you have recently been looking at (for easy reuse) and a thumbnail map.
 Tap it to get to the proper map view.

 The map view shows your current location with a colourful dot (in the ambience colour).
 If the dot has a shaded circle around it then your device does not yet have your exact location - you might be anywhere in the shaded area.

 In case your location is missing from the map view, tap the black button at the bottom right corner - it is the "Locate Me" button (2nd picture, below).

 Use the pinch gesture (two fingers) to zoom in and out the map.
 You can drag the map by moving your finger tip on the display.

 If you touch the map it will show the touch point with an open circle (3rd picture, above).
 This view has some information about the touch point, including the street address, distance and buttons to create a route to the touch point and to find points of interest (POI) nearby it.
 Tap the open star to make this point your favourite.
 Tap the half map to make it full screen.

 The bottom left corner has a button for toggling the day and night modes.
 Tap bottom middle to change the type of the map (street/satellite/transit/pedestrian).